-adversely affected by the undisclosed data, but has added three more approved indications for the drug," and the FDA did not initiate proceedings to enforce its adverse-event reporting rules.29 In fact, the court noted in the six years since the relator filed that "the Department of Justice has taken no action against [the defendant] and declined to intervene in this suit."30 The Court noted that, since the relator concedes that the expert agencies and government regulators have deemed these violations insubstantial, the relator could not satisfy the FCA materiality standard under Escobar and that, under these circumstances, it is not "appropriate for a private citizen to enforce [the relevant] regulations through the False Claims Act."31

-B. Several Circuits Have Also Ruled that the Government's Knowledge of the Relator's Underlying Allegation and Continuation of Payment or Other Acts Affirming Defendant's Conduct Demonstrate that Relator's Allegations Are Not Material.

-Several appellate courts have also found that strong evidence exists that the relator's allegations are not material to the government's determination to pay when, notwithstanding the relator's allegation, the government continues to pay under the contract, renews the contract or provides an additional fee under the contract.

-For example, the D.C.
+certain patients were more common and severe than reported and would have required the company to file adverse-event reports with the FDA.25 The relator filed his action in 2011.26 The relator noted that he disclosed the defendant's "campaign of misinformation" to the FDA and Department of Justice in 2010 and 2011.27 Notwithstanding this disclosure, the FDA continued to approve the drug "for the at-risk populations that [the relator] claims are adversely affected by the undisclosed data, but has added three more approved indications for the drug," and the FDA did not initiate proceedings to enforce its adverse-event reporting rules.28 In fact, the court noted in the six years since the relator filed that "the Department of Justice has taken no action against [the defendant] and declined to intervene in this suit."29 The court noted that, since the relator concedes that the expert agencies and government regulators have deemed these violations insubstantial, the relator could not satisfy the FCA materiality standard under Escobar and that, under these circumstances, it is not "appropriate for a private citizen to enforce [the relevant] regulations through the False Claims Act."30 Several Circuits Have Also Ruled that the Government's Knowledge of the Relator's Underlying Allegation and Continuation of Payment or Other Acts Affirming Defendant's Conduct Demonstrate that Relator's Allegations Are Not Material Several appellate courts have also found that strong evidence exists that the relator's allegations are not material to the government's determination to pay when, notwithstanding the relator's allegation, the government continues to pay under the contract, renews the contract or provides an additional fee under the contract.
+For example, the U.S. Court of Appeals for the D.C.
 Circuit in United States ex rel.
 McBride v.
-Halliburton Co.,32 looked to the government's provision as an award fee on the defendant's contract as additional evidence that the relator's allegation was not material.
+Halliburton Co., 31 looked to the government's provision as an award fee on the defendant's contract as additional evidence that the relator's allegation was not material.
+In McBride, the relator alleged that defendant had inflated the "headcount" data used to track how many U.S. troops frequented recreation centers at 25 Id. at 485.

-In McBride, the relator alleged that defendant had inflated the "headcount" data used to track how many U.S. troops frequented recreation centers at certain camps in Iraq from July 2004 to March 2005.33 The relator also alleged that the defendant destroyed sign-in sheets to conceal the falsity of the headcount data.34 After the relator filed the lawsuit, the Defense Contract Audit Agency (DCAA) investigated the relator's allegations.35 The DCAA did not issue any formal findings, but neither the DCAA nor any other government agency disallowed or challenged any of the amounts that the defendant had billed.36

-The relator contended that the defendant deprived the government of the opportunity to examine records to determine the reasonableness or allowability of the costs.37 Moreover, the relator pointed out that a government representative stated that knowledge of alleged infraction "might" have caused the government to disallow costs.
-But the court ruled that this representation was insufficient to establish FCA

-- 32 848 F.3d 1027, 1033-34 (D.C.
-Cir.
-2017). - 33 Id. at 1028.

-31 Id. (citations omitted).
+30 Id. (citations omitted).